The Bankrate promise

 Chase Freedom Unlimited vs. Capital One Quicksilver spending example

-With the Chase Freedom Unlimited, you’ll receive purchase protection that covers new items against damage and theft, as well as extended warranties that add an additional year to many U.S. manufacturer warranties.
-You’ll also receive trip cancellation/trip interruption insurance for eligible prepaid nonrefundable tickets, which is surprising since this valuable perk is normally only carried by pricey travel cards (and isn’t offered by the Quicksilver card).
+With the Chase Freedom Unlimited, you’ll receive purchase protection that covers new items against damage and theft, as well as extended warranty protection that adds an additional year to many U.S. manufacturer warranties.
+You’ll also receive trip cancellation and trip interruption insurance, auto rental insurance and roadside assistance.

 Recommended credit score

-This card appeals to much of the same audience as the Chase Freedom Unlimited due to its lack of an annual fee, an achievable welcome bonus, the same flat rewards rate and a long introductory APR period on purchases and balance transfers.
-However, there are a few reasons to pick this credit card over the Chase Freedom Unlimited.
+This Capital One Quicksilver appeals to much of the same audience as the Chase Freedom Unlimited due to its lack of an annual fee, achievable welcome bonus and same flat rewards rate.
+However, there are a few reasons why the Quicksilver may be more worth it for you compared to the Freedom Unlimited.

 Recommended credit score

-You should be able to qualify for this card if your credit rating is good to excellent (around 670 or higher).
+You should be able to qualify for the Capital One Quicksilver if your credit rating is good to excellent (around 670 or higher).

 The bottom line

-The Chase Freedom Unlimited pulls out ahead due to the added rewards categories, higher bonus offer and potential for more flexible redemption options, but only you can decide which card works better for your financial needs and goals.
+The Chase Freedom Unlimited pulls out ahead due to its added rewards categories, more lucrative welcome bonus offer and potential for more flexible redemption options, but only you can decide which card works better for your financial needs and goals.